ibm-functions/shell/README.md

 # OpenWhisk Shell

 Welcome to the OpenWhisk shell.
-To get started, download the [one of the binary releases](https://github.com/serverless-research/openwhisk-shell/releases).
+To get started, download [one of the binary releases](https://github.com/serverless-research/openwhisk-shell/releases) for macOS, Windows or GNU/Linux.

 ## Exploring the Shell